chunlee-thong/flutter_boilerplate/README.md

 #### page_template

-- a template for commonly use screen or page functioanlity in an app, example: change password page, setting page....
+- a template for commonly used screen or page functioanlity in an app, example: change password page, setting page....

+#### ui

-#### pages
+##### pages

 - Each page has their own folder
 - Each folder has a .dart file and a widgets folder that contains a widget that only use specifally in this page

+##### widgets

+- global reusable widget and divide to into folder of category such as Dialog,Card,Button,Loading.....etc

 #### providers